Poke Bowls

 • Honey: Adds a bit of sweetness to balance out the saltiness of the soy sauce and heat in the sambal oelek.
 It also gives a slight body to the sauce.
 You can also use brown sugar, though the flavor and texture are slightly different.

-• Sambal Oelek: A mixture of chiles, brown sugar, and salt, it’s added to the sauce for a bit of spice.
+• Sambal Oelek: A mixture of chiles, brown sugar, and salt, it’s added to the sauce for a bit of heat.
 It can be found in the Asian section of most supermarkets and is sometimes labeled Chile Garlic Sauce.
-You can also use other chile sauces such as sriracha or even add in some diced fresh chiles.
+You can also use other chile sauces, such as sriracha or even add in some diced fresh chiles.

 • Ginger and Scallions: Freshly grated ginger and scallions add aroma and flavor to the dish.
-If you’re new to cooking with fresh ginger, I’ve put together a guide on how to grate fresh ginger, which will walk you through exactly how to use it from start to finish!
+If you’re new to cooking with fresh ginger, see my guide on how to grate fresh ginger.

 • Cooked Sushi Rice: The base of every good poke or sushi bowl, sushi rice is a short grain rice with a sticky texture that makes it different from other varieties of rice.
 Make sure to follow the directions for cooking it, as it cooks slightly different than long grain rice.